Json2003/trading-bot/README.md

 ## Sample backtest workflow

-For a quick smoke-test of the modern execution engine without relying on live data downloads, a synthetic OHLCV sample is bundled at `backtest/sample_data/sample_ohlcv.csv`.
-Run a backtest of the default SMA-filtered strategy against this dataset with:
+For a quick smoke-test of the modern execution engine without relying on live data downloads, the repository bundles deterministic OHLCV samples at `backtest/sample_data/sample_ohlcv.csv` (hourly bars) and `backtest/sample_data/sample_ohlcv_1m.csv` (one-minute bars).
+Run a backtest of the default SMA-filtered strategy against the hourly dataset with:

 ```
 python scripts/run_backtest.py \